 Ages 1 – 2 – The ride on

 A ride on is aimed at Toddlers, and is a great way to give them the freedom and excitement of a bike as soon as they are able to walk unaided confidently (usually about 18 months).
-We've tried and testing the Toddlebike2, which can be used indoors or outdoors.
+We’ve tried and tested the Lena First Scooter, which can be used indoors or outdoors.
 For more inspiration, see our post on the Best Bikes for a 1 year old.

 Ages 2 – 4 – Balance Bikes